 OUR ADMINISTRATIVE TEAM

-Kristin began her film career as an assistant and script reader at Davis Entertainment, and since that time, she has consulted, collaborated, and developed screenplays with dozens of writers, producers, and production companies.
-Kristin also has extensive experience in production, and she has served as a Producer, Line Producer, and UPM on a wide range of independent features, original sitcom pilots, award-winning short films, TV commercials, and videos.
-She currently has a variety of feature film projects in development, including several PAGE Award-winning scripts.
-Kristin is a graduate of Northwestern University.
+Kristin began her film career as a producer’s assistant and script reader at companies like Davis Entertainment, Bonneville Worldwide, and 20th Century Fox, and since that time, she has consulted, collaborated, and developed screenplays with dozens of writers, producers, and production companies.
+Kristin also has extensive experience in production, and she has served as a Producer, Line Producer, and UPM on various independent features, original sitcom pilots, several award-winning short films, TV commercials, and videos.
 She is a member of the Producers Guild of America and the Directors Guild of America.

 With her extensive background in script development, production and marketing, Jennifer has been the guiding force behind the PAGE Awards since the contest’s inception in the fall of 2003.
 Jen began her career in the Midwest, where she worked as a freelance publicist, journalist, and editor.
 Since moving to Los Angeles, she has held a variety of administrative positions with film and television production companies and independent producers.
 Jen is responsible for the overall marketing and administration of the PAGE Awards contest and its associated endeavors.

 A multi-lingual former military kid, Zoe was raised all across the U.S. and Europe, and in the process attended a total of 13 different schools.
 She received her university degree in English with a minor in Film, and spent the next 15 years working for a number of production companies in Hollywood, where she did her best work quietly and efficiently behind the scenes.
 Zoe found her home here at the PAGE Awards in 2008.
 As Contest Coordinator, she processes all script submissions and payments, handles customer relations, and keeps the contest running ship-shape.